 Survey of selected works by major American authors from the colonial period to the present.
-May be taken as a humanities elective.

-LIT 266 World Literature: Dramatic /3 cr. hrs./3 periods (3 lec.) □ Prerequisites: College-level reading and writing skills strongly recommended.
+LIT 266 World Literature: Dramatic /3 cr. hrs./3 periods (3 lec.)

 Introduction to classic European literature with major authors studied in depth.
 Covers ancient and medieval works.